wp-plugins/wp-admin-themer-extended/readme.txt

 == Licence ==

-Good news, this plugin is free for everyone!
+This plugin is free for everyone!
 Since it's released under the GPL, you can use it free of charge on your personal or commercial blog.